lucas-emery/rocket-league-gym/README.md

 import rlgym
 env = rlgym.make("DuelSelf")
 ```
-RLGym comes with 4 pre-made environments:
+RLGym comes with 3 pre-made environments:
-* Rhobot
 * Duels
 * Doubles
 * Standard

 Each can be instantiated by calling ```rlgym.make``` with the name of the environment you would like to create.

-However, RLGym provides you the ability to create your own environments with a number of potential configurations.
+RLGym also provides you the ability to create your own environments with a number of potential configurations through the `custom_args` parameter.
 For more information on how to build a custom RLGym environment, please visit our Wiki.